masagrator/FPSLocker-Warehouse/Methodology/Casette Beasts/README.md

 We need to use disassembler in this case.

-After finishing disassembling main, we need to find this string (it's encoded as UTF-16-LE):
+After finishing disassembling main, we need to find this string:
 ```
 debug/settings/fps/force_fps
 ```